 - The risk that the electric vehicle overlay applied by management to reflect the uncertainty in used electric vehicle residual values within impairment calculations might not be appropriate and/or not reliably measured.
-Our work included: - o Using independent market data to determine an expectation of the premium in used car values for electric vehicles over traditional internal combustion vehicles; and o Considering market analysis, determine an independent range of potential outcomes for the exposure if electric vehicle and traditional vehicle used car prices converge over time.

-• The risk that the volatility overlay applied by management to reflect risk in the used car residual values in determing provisions for residual value or voluntary termination losses might not be appropriate and/or reliably measured.
-Our work included:

-o Making inquiries of management to understand the composition and rationale for the overlays applied.
-Validating the data points used against sufficient and appropriate audit evidence;

-Perform external market analysis to identify third party data and compare against those used by management to assess whether there is indication of bias or error; and o Perform a retrospective analysis of used vehicle market fluctuations to assess the likelihood of the scenarios applied and develop and independent range of possible outcomes.
+Our work included: - Using independent market data to determine an expectation of the premium in used car values for electric Using independent market data to determine an expectation of the premium in used car values for electric - vehicles over traditional internal combustion vehicles; and - Considering market analysis, determine an independent range of potential outcomes for the exposure if electric vehicle and traditional vehicle used car prices converge over time. - The risk that the non-electric vehicle volatility overlay applied by management to reflect risk in the used car residual values in determining provisions for residual value or voluntary termination losses might not be appropriate and/or reliably measured.
+Our work included: - Making inquiries of management to understand the composition and rationale for the overlays applied. - Validating the data points used against sufficient and appropriate audit evidence; - Perform external market analysis to identify third party data and compare against those used by management to assess whether there is indication of bias or error; and - Develop a range of possible outcomes using alternative probability weightings against managements identified scenarios to assess the potential impact on the provision value.